Suppressing data anomalies of gravitational reference sensors with time delay interferometry combinations: Introduction

-For both the LISA and Taiji missions, the expected sources, especially SMBH mergers and EMRIs, produce GW signals that last for months or even years within the sensitive bandwidth.
-To precisely measure the related parameters and infer the physical properties of such sources, continues measurements without disruptions in the data streams are normally required.
+For both the LISA and Taiji missions, the target GW sources, especially massive black hole binaries (MBHBs), galactic binaries (GBs), and extreme mass-ratio inspirals (EMRIs), produce GW signals that last for months or even years within the sensitive band.
+To precisely measure the waveforms and infer the physical properties of such sources, continues measurements without disruptions in the data streams are normally required.
 This imposes strong challenges on the long-term stability and robustness of both the high precision payloads and ultra-stable satellite platforms.
 According to the designs of the LISA and Taiji missions, the foreseeable disruptions in science measurements may come from the scheduled maintenances and unexpected instrument anomalies.
-Scheduled maintenances could cause large and even continuous disturbances of satellite platforms and affect heavily the performances of the key payloads, such as the lasers, interferometers and especially the gravitational reference sensors (GRS).
-On the other hand, based on the experiences of the LPF \cite{armano_sub-femto-_2016,armano_beyond_2018,baghi_detection_2022}, GRACE \cite{frommknecht_integrated_2007} and Taiji-1 \cite{the_taiji_scientific_collaboration_chinas_2021} missions, the GRS or accelerometer systems would also be affected by random transient anomalies.
-It is then conservative to expect that the aforementioned GRS anomalies would take place in the science operations of both LISA and Taiji missions, which would affect the GW signals detection and parameter estimations in science data analysis.
-For even more extreme cases, it would be possible that one of the satellites could not retain its ultra-stable and clean state for a rather long time due to some abnormal conditions, therefore the performances of one or even both of the GRSs onboard such satellite would be seriously affected and result into unwanted long-term data gaps.
+On the one hand, the scheduled maintenances include regular re-pointing of the telecommunication antennas, re-locking of lasers due to the switching of frequency plans~\cite{barke_simon_phdthesis,lisa_frequency_plan}, and orbital maneuvers~\cite{lisa_trajectory_design}, \emph{etc}.
+Scheduled maintenances could cause large and even continuous disturbances of satellite platforms and affect significantly the performances of the key payloads, such as the lasers, interferometers, and especially the gravitational reference sensors (GRSs), which are integrated to the movable optical sub-assemblies (MOSAs) to shelter the test-masses (TMs) and provide free-falling reference at the level of ${\rm 3 \times 10^{-15} \ m/s^2/\sqrt{Hz}}$ in the mHz band.
+On the other hand, based on the experiences of the LPF~\cite{armano_sub-femto-_2016,armano_beyond_2018,baghi_detection_2022,lisa_pathfinder_collaboration_transient_2022}, GRACE~\cite{frommknecht_integrated_2007} and Taiji-1~\cite{the_taiji_scientific_collaboration_chinas_2021} missions, the GRSs or accelerometer systems could also be affected by unexpected anomalies manifested as, for example, glitches in LPF's acceleration and interferometry readouts.

-In early studies, Pollack \cite{pollack_lisa_2004}, Carre and Porter \cite{carre_effect_2010} had analyzed the effects of simple data gap models on monochromatic signals detection and parameter estimations.
-With the important anomalies found in LPF's observations \cite{baghi_preparation_2018,baghi_detection_2022}, the consequences of realistic data anomalies, such as non-stationary noises, glitches, gaps and etc., have been taken seriously and drawn more attentions in recent studies \cite{robson_detecting_2019,edwards_identifying_2020,dey_effect_2021}.